mattdanielmurphy/rename-clips/TO-DO.md

 I believe the above two bugs might just be very related: perhaps the waveplayer is playing the previous url, and since the first time there is no previous url, it doesn't load.
 The problem is I don't at all see the mechanism by which that's possible.

+## MP3 versions for quicker streaming to waveplayer
+- convert all samples to mp3 and upload to s3: 'samples-mp3'

+## Uploading of Samples
+(below, *uploading* = **renaming, zipping, and uploading**)

+- 1000 needs to be uploaded.
+Must be an off-by-1 error with condition of for-loop... that's not the error...
+- 1001-2000 is currently being uploaded

+- currently uploading remaining renamed stems from session 1